Interfaze: The Future of AI is built on Task-Specific Small Models: Perceptual Encoders at the Vision-Audio Interface

 \section{Perceptual Encoders at the Vision-Audio Interface}

 We treat raw audio, images, and documents as high-dimensional perceptual signals that must be encoded before any language model is invoked.
 Following large-scale work in speech recognition, speaker modeling, OCR, and visual grounding, we map waveforms to time-frequency representations that resemble low-resolution images, and we apply compact convolutional or time-delay encoders to them \cite{radford2022robust,desplanques2020ecapa}.
 Similar encoders operate on rasterized pages and screenshots.
 Lightweight heads predict tokens, languages, speaker embeddings, and geometric structure, while neural voice activity detectors segment continuous streams into manageable chunks \cite{sharma2022vadreview,silero_vad}.
-The resulting JSON state: utterance text with timestamps and speaker labels, text lines with bounding boxes, and object or GUI regions, feeds the context compiler and action layer in Section~\ref{sec:architecture}.
+The resulting JSON state: utterance text with timestamps and speaker labels, text lines with bounding boxes, and object or GUI regions, is fused directly into the transformer decoder through the shared embedding space of Section~\ref{sec:architecture}, rather than handed to a separate model as a tool result.

 In \oursbeta, these perceptual modules are implemented as small, task-specific models trained in-house on a mixture of public and proprietary data.
 We describe them at the level of architecture and signal processing rather than dataset curation or model weights.